top of page

 A faultlessly consistent article in a national newspaper, and always available online, too.

-See Poem of the week: Poem of the week: Hurry by Marie Howe | Books | The Guardian
+See Poem of the week: Poem of the week: The Day of Judgement by Jonathan Swift | Jonathan Swift | The Guardian

 Writing prompt: Rhythmic poems with Will Ingrams